-ITU (International Telecommunication Union) is the United Nations Specialized Agency in the field of telecommunications.
-The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the ITU.
-The ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.
+The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications.
+The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of ITU.
+ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.

-The World Telecommunication Standardization Conference (WTSC), which meets every four years, establishes the topics for study by the ITU-T Study Groups which, in their turn, produce Recommendations on these topics.
+The World Telecommunication Standardization Assembly (WTSA), which meets every four years, establishes the topics for study by the ITU-T study groups which, in turn, produce Recommendations on these topics.

-The approval of Recommendations by the Members of the ITU-T is covered by the procedure laid down in WTSC Resolution No. 1.
+The approval of ITU-T Recommendations is covered by the procedure laid down in WTSA Resolution 1.